sebastiancarlos/pm-jesus/README.md

 > of wasting his possessions."
 - Luke 16:1

-Be like that man, and don't let your multiple package manager to take all your time!
+Be like that man, and don't let your multiple package manager take all your time!
 Build your own cross-platform scripts, or use these!

 ## Installation